The Shift-Dimension of Multipersistence Modules: Introduction

 The main contribution of this article is twofold.
-The first main contribution lies in the explicit description of the shift-dimension and the investigation of its algebraic properties.
+The first main contribution is the realization that the shift-dimension can be constructed and defined entirely algebraically without referring to the geometry of multipersistence modules induced by the choice of a distance.
+We give an explicit description of the shift-dimension and investigate some of its algebraic properties.
 We thereby establish a connection between topological data analysis and combinatorial commutative algebra.
 In general, the computation of the stable rank is algorithmic but NP-hard~\cite{GC}.
-For the bivariate case, we present a linear-time algorithm for the computation of the shift-dimension of interval modules and therefore for the computation of the shift-dimension of quotients of monomial ideals.
+For the bivariate case, we present a linear-time algorithm for the computation of the shift-dimension of interval modules and therefore for the computation of the shift-dimension of quotients of monomial~ideals.

 The second main contribution lies in the construction of multipersistence contours.
 We present a class of contours that is parameterized not only by vectors, but by multivariate functions.
-In doing so, we provide a rich class of multipersistence~contours.
+In doing so, we provide a large class of multipersistence~contours.

 \textbf{Related work.} The investigation of invariants of multipersistence modules is currently a prominent topic in TDA.
 For two parameters, the Hilbert function and the rank invariant of~\cite{CZ09} are implemented in~{\tt RIVET}~\cite{rivet} for an interactive data analysis.
 It has been used in applications such as~\cite{Keller2018}.
 Furthermore, minimal presentations can be computed efficiently for big data sets using~{\tt RIVET}~\cite{lesnick2019computing} or~{\tt mpfree}~\cite{kerber2021fast}.
 Invariants such as the Hilbert series, associated primes, and local cohomology have been investigated~\cite{HOST17}, as well as the multirank function~\cite{thomasdiss} and the compressed multiplicity~\cite{escolar2016persistence}.